Merubokkusu/Discord-S.C.U.M/docs/fetchingGuildMembers.md

 2) the [fetchMembers combo function](https://github.com/Merubokkusu/Discord-S.C.U.M/blob/37a4c66713aac5111fa5fe14aebb866197cf2877/discum/gateway/guild/combo.py#L67) gets inserted at position 0 (or whatever priority you select) in the gateway command list
 3) the fetchMembers combo function starts running once ready_supplemental has been received
 4) the fetchMembers combo function removes itself from the command list once finished

+### calculating # of fetchable members
+Even though it's not yet known how discord calculates this, you can still come up with a "ground truth" number.
+The steps are as follows:
+1) open your browser's dev tools (chrome dev tools is a favorite)
+2) click on the network tab and make sure you can see websocket connections
+3) go to a guild and scroll all the way down on the member list
+4) see what are the ranges of the last gateway request your client sends (the # of fetchable members is somewhere in these ranges)

 ### examples